ahayyes/SingleNAD_Hayes_et_al/README.md

 # Analyses and Data for the manuscript 'Antimicrobial effects, and selection for AMR by non-antibiotic drugs on bacterial communities' submitted to Microbiome
 DOI of paper XXX

-Sequence data is deposited at ENA XXX
+Sequence data is deposited at ENA - Accession Number PRJEB74464 DOI

 Plating and qPCR data is deposited here as part of this repository.